How to watch YouTube ad-free on Android now that Vanced is gone

 Bummed that Vanced was discontinued?
 You have options.

 While advertising provides revenue and helps companies like Google offer content and products for free, excessive use of ads can feel downright obnoxious.
+And we’re not mentioning the new ad formats YouTube has in store for us.

 But you don’t need to resign yourself to a life of unskippable advertising, as plenty of Vanced alternatives exist.
 Let’s discuss some of the best solutions for watching ad-free content on YouTube.